 The Cluster Munition Coalition U.S. is deeply disturbed by civilian casualties from cluster munitions used in Yemen's northern Saada governorate as the Houthi-controlled territory comes under attack from airstrikes conducted by a Saudi Arabia-led group of states.
 The coalition endorses the call for all states participating in the operation as well as Yemen to commit not to use cluster munitions and join the 2008 Convention on Cluster Munitions.
 States participating in the coalition include Bahrain, Egypt, Jordan, Kuwait, Morocco, Qatar, Sudan, and the UAE.

-Two types of US cluster munitions have now been confirmed used used in Saada by coalition forces since the conflict began in March, according to a May 31 report by Human Rights Watch, CMC U.S. chair.
+Two types of US cluster munitions have now been confirmed as used in Saada by coalition forces since the conflict began in March, according to a May 31 report by Human Rights Watch, CMC U.S. chair.
 This post looks at the evidence on their use.

 CBU-105 cluster munitions